Blessington House: Lead up to 1798 Rebellion

+This may be the same account as that recounted in "Welcome to the Granite City: A Social History of Ballyknockan" in which local men from the parish of Blackditches came to Blessington and fought against the yeomen to secure the death of a notorious informer known as the "Big Sweep" who had informed on men hiding out in the cave between Black Hill and Moanbane which became known as the 'Billy Byrnes Gap'.
+The informer was "cut to pieces most brutally" outside St Mary's Church in the town, and the phrase "died the death of the Big Sweep" was used in local vernacular for years afterwards when describing an animal who had died painfully or brutally.

 Throughout the winter of 1797, tension in the town and country at large increased.
 In early May 1798, John Patrickson reported that Blessington House had been raided a few nights previously and that "seven guns, two cases of pistols and three swords" had been taken.
 The 1798 Rebellion proper broke out on 23 May that year with initial skirmishes in Counties Kildare, Meath and Wexford.
-Rebels escaping from engagements in Kilcullen and Ballymore Eustace, under the direction of rebel leader General Joe Holt, dispersed to the Wicklow Mountains overlooking Blessington, where they formed a camp at Whelp Rock, close to Blackamore Hill, now known as Black Hill.
+Rebels escaping from engagements in Kilcullen and Ballymore Eustace, under the direction of rebel leader General Joseph Holt, dispersed to the Wicklow Mountains overlooking Blessington, where they formed a camp at Whelp Rock, close to Blackamore Hill, now known as Black Hill.

+According to academic Michael Fewer, at 'Whelp's Rock', Holt established a makeshift camp where he "shaped dejected rebels into an effective fighting force with the intention of continuing the rebellion by waging guerrilla war on the loyalists until the expected French invasion."
+At the time, the only north-south roads "of any worth" close to the uplands of the Wicklow Mountains were the Enniskerry-Togher-Laragh-Rathdrum road to the east of the hills, and the Dublin-Blessington-Donard-Hacketstown road to the west.